syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 ---
 ### January 2020

+#### 2020-01-09

+* We extended our Cluster Monitoring Stack Add-On.
+The Add-On now creates a persistant volume to store your Grafana users and plugins.
+You can still continue to use configmap if you prefer to.

 #### 2020-01-08

 * The Kubernetes Software Defined Network canal has been updated: [calico](https://www.projectcalico.org/) to [3.11.1](https://docs.projectcalico.org/v3.1.1/releases/).
 This brings several bugfixes and network performance improvements.